david-04/shortycut/src/docs/index.md

 `);
 ```

 Links are opened by entering the corresponding keyword (for example `ta` or `tr`).
-Using ShortyCut's homepage is the easiest way to do this, because it works in all browsers and provides suggestions while typing:
+Using ShortyCut's homepage is the easiest way to do this.
+It works in all browsers and provides suggestions while typing:

 ![](img/favicons-suggestions.png)

-ShortyCut can also be set up as the browser's default search engine, so that keywords can be entered directly in the address bar:
+ShortyCut can also be set up as the browser's default search engine.
+This way, keywords can be entered directly in the address bar:

 ![](img/web-server-address-bar.png)

 ShortyCut makes keywords available in all browsers, including those that don't natively support it.
-It enhances their capabilities with additional features like keywords with multiple links, support for `POST` pages and the ability to dynamically generate shortcuts via JavaScript.
+It enhances their capabilities with additional features like keywords with multiple links, support for `POST` pages, and the ability to dynamically generate shortcuts via JavaScript.

 ## ![](img/arrow.svg) Resources